Wars – Terrorist Attacks – Anxiety and Depression – Mass Shootings – Domestic Violence – Relationship Breakdowns

 In the latter part of this article, I describe two very simple exercises, well known to many psychotherapists, that could transform the way we relate and communicate.
 And in my article on “Dealing With Your Emotions”, I explain why I believe these methods are not more widely used .

-As a teacher of Native American Philosophy once said : “To change is easy.
+As a wise teacher once said : “To change is easy.
 To realise that it’s easy to change is hard and takes a lot of work!”

 Every time a mass shooting happens, it sparks off another heated debate about the gun laws in the United States.